 What happens to my Azure Hybrid Benefit for SQL Server if my Software Assurance expires?

 To use Azure Hybrid Benefit for SQL Server, you need active Software Assurance.
-If your Software Assurance expires and you don’t renew it, you’ll be moved to the Licence Included pricing of the respective SKU.
+If your Software Assurance expires and you don’t renew it, you will be moved to the license included pricing of the respective SKU.

 Azure SQL Database